Policies and Regulations

 U grades are unacceptable in all courses at the Marquette University School of Dentistry and do not fulfill the graduation requirements for the Doctor of Dental Surgery degree.
 Courses with U grades may be remediated as described in the policy on Course Remediation.

 The following letter grades are used to indicate circumstances involving audits, incompletes, absences and withdrawals.

-Clearance of grades I, X, and IX and IC is initiated by the course director who submitted the original grade and must be done within five (5) school days of the student completing the course.
+Clearance of grades I and IC is initiated by the course director who submitted the original grade and must be done within five (5) school days of the student completing the course.
 In the event the course director is unable to submit the grade change, the program director or department chair must assume that responsibility.

 The letter grades involving withdrawal (i.e., grades of W, UW and WA) do not involve any loss of grade points and do not affect a student’s grade point average.Back To Top

 The grade point system is used to compute graduation honors.
 The computation is made by dividing the total number of grade points earned by the total number of hours attempted, as provided by the Office of the Registrar.
 The grade points are calculated to the third decimal place and are not rounded.